FireflyMigration/firefly-doc/30-Maintaining-the-Migrated-Application/20-Debugging-the-Migrated-Application/10-FireflyProfiler/10-Using-Firefly-Profiler/index.md

 ![](analyze_profiler2.png)

 4) Reviewing the Profiler options
-Right-Click on the results screen will bring a context menu with 3 options:
+Right-Click on the results screen will bring a context menu with 6 options:

    * **Details** – You can Right-Click on any line to see the information such the actual SQL statement and the program path.
 You can also click Enter or hover above the line to see the details **(4)**
+   * **Copy Path** – While parking on a controler or event, you can copy the code path to ease the search using the "Go To All" in Visual Studio . (e.g Northwind.Customers.ShowCustomers.OnLoad())
+   * **Statistics** - This will provide statistics for a specific phase such as, how many times the taks it being called in this process
    * **Save** – You can save the profiler result to a file.
    * **Large Fonts** – Will enlarge the fonts on the results screen
    * **Search**